-We’ve come a long way in tackling toxic masculinity, but it’s still a serious problem.
+We’ve come a long way in tackling the messier parts of traditional masculinity, but the pressure to just deal with it is still a massive problem.

 1. Start journaling regularly.